How to Take Payments on NICE CXone: Secure Payment Processing

 Insurance

 Insurance contact centres on CXone handle premium collections, policy renewals, claims payments, and payment plan adjustments.
-These are high-frequency payment interactions that benefit from in-call capture rather than post-call payment links.
+These are high-frequency payment interactions that benefit from in-call capture.
 Shuttle enables agents to collect payments without breaking the conversation, and multi-PSP routing supports insurers with complex gateway arrangements across different business lines.

 Debt Collection and BPO

 Collections agencies and BPOs are among the largest CXone users.
-They need to capture payments at the moment of commitment — when a debtor agrees to a settlement or payment plan.
-Any delay (transferring to a website, sending a link) reduces conversion.
+They need to capture payments at the moment of commitment, when a debtor agrees to a settlement or payment plan.
+Any delay (transferring to a website, sending a link) reduces conversion, though a mid-call link keeps the customer on the line.
 Shuttle captures the payment in-call, and per-client gateway routing means BPOs do not need to force their clients onto a single processor.

 Utilities and Telecoms